Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: Results

 \subsection{Repeat Petition Writers}

 We further demonstrate that changes to platform composition were not responsible for changes to platform trends by showing that the platform-level trends---shifting petition features and unimproved outcomes---are consistent even when examining trends within repeat users.
 We focus our analysis here on one lexical feature (word count) and one outcome (comment engagement).
-The results for the other variables were similar, and are shown in the SI Appendix.
-We do not conduct a panel difference-in-differences analysis because of the rarity of repeat petition writing; only 7.6\% of users in our dataset wrote multiple petitions, which amounted to too few untreated users for a reliable balanced panel.
+The results for the other variables were similar, and are shown in the SI Appendix Figure 36.
+We do not conduct a panel difference-in-differences analysis because of the rarity of repeat petition writing; only 6.38\% of users in our dataset wrote multiple petitions, which amounted to too few untreated users for a reliable balanced panel.
+Instead, we model the predictive relationship between AI access and word count or comment engagement among repeat writers from treated countries (the United States, Great Britain, and Canada) over the full period for which we collected data (through November 30, 2024).